Pharmaceutical

 Experimental protocol

 The evolution of caking with time and temperature was investigated with the GranuPack High Temperature (see Figure 3).
 This instrument performs tapped density measurement at a selected temperature from room to 200°C. It works as follows: the powder is poured in a metallic tube with an automated initialization protocol and a hollow cylinder is placed at the top of the powder to keep the interface flat.
 This tube performs a succession of free falls, called tap, to densify the powder.
 After each tap, the height of the granular pile is measured by a laser sensor.
 From this height h and the known tube diameter and mass of powder, the bulk density is computed.
-The Hausner ratio Hr, characterizing the amplitude of densification of the powder is defined as Hr = ρ(n) / ρ(0), where ρ(0) is the initial bulk density and ρ(n) the tapped density after n taps.
+The packing amplitude, characterizing the amplitude of densification of the powder is defined as Δρ = ρ(n) - ρ(0), where ρ(0) is the initial bulk density and ρ(n) the tapped density after n taps.
+Here, n was fixed at 500.
 During the experiment, the temperature is controlled by the tube which is surrounded by an electrical heating jacket.

 For this study, the following protocol was applied: after the initialization protocol, the powder was densified with 50 preliminary taps at room temperature.
 This step aimed to increase the density and thus the number of contacts between particles to favor caking before the measurement.
 Afterward, the powder was heated during a selected time, called ‘’heating time’’, at a target temperature.
 Once the powder was heated at the right temperature during the defined heating time, the densification started and the temperature was kept constant at the selected temperature.
 Different heating times were tested for two temperatures 110°C and 120°C. For each experiment with the GranuPack, 500 taps were applied to the sample with a tap frequency of 1Hz and 1 mm of free-fall.
 Measurements were repeated three times for evaluating reproducibility and the average value and standard deviation were considered.
 The different metrics considered are computed from the bulk density after the 50 preliminary taps.